Conflict Management and Resolution Assistance

-Students experiencing a conflict with peers, roommates, faculty or others can contact the Dean of Student’s who will listen to the student and discuss which of the conflict resolution processes available might be the most helpful in resolving the problem.
-If, after this conversation, the student decides that s/he would like to participate in a conflict resolution process a member of the SDCL team will work through the process with them.
+Students experiencing a conflict with peers, roommates, faculty or others can contact the Dean of Students who will listen to the student and discuss which of the conflict management processes available might be the most helpful in managing or resolving the problem.
+If, after this conversation, the student decides that they would like to participate in a conflict resolution process a member of the Spalding professional or paraprofessional staff will work through the process with them.

-Facilitators may be members of the SDCL staff, a peer mentor/student leader, a counselor or GA.
+Facilitators may be members of the Student Development and Campus Life staff, a student leader, a counselor, or a Graduate Assistant.

-There are several conflict resolution processes offered through the Office of the Dean of Students.
-If an agreement is made between the disputing parties it will be one that was created and agreed to by the students involved in the conflict, not an administrator or other 3rd party.
-If you would like to speak with a staff member about a dispute you are experiencing you can contact the Office of the Dean of Students at (502) 873-4488 or firstname.lastname@example.org
+If an agreement is made between the disputing parties, it will be one that was created and agreed to by the students involved in the conflict, not an administrator or other 3rd party.
+If you would like to speak with a staff member about a dispute you are experiencing, you can contact the Office of the Dean of Students at (502) 873-4479 or email@example.com

 Conflict Resolution Processes

 Mediation is a dispute resolution process during which a trained, neutral facilitator meets with parties involved in a conflict and helps them resolve the issue by providing guidelines for communication and ensuring that everyone involved has a chance to speak.

 Restorative Circles are a dispute resolution process based upon the principles of restorative justice.
 Circles seek to address conflicts by: